Keynote speakers

 Dr. Kwok Kuen Tsang is an Assistant Professor at the Department of Education Policy and Leadership at the Education University of Hong Kong (EdUHK).
 Before joining the EdUHK, Dr. Tsang was an Associate Professor and Associate Dean of the College of Education Administration at Beijing Normal University, a Postdoctoral Fellow at the Chinese University of Hong Kong, and an Assistant Professor at Caritas Institute of Higher Education, respectively.
 He is a member of the editorial advisory board of the British Journal of Sociology of Education and an Associate Editor of the Beijing International Review of Education.
 His research covers teachers' work and emotions, education policy and governance, and school leadership.

-Assistant Professor, Department of Education Policy and Leadership,
+Department of Education Policy and Leadership

-The Education University of Hong Kong (EdUHK)
+The Education University of Hong Kong, Hong Kong

 .jpeg)